 OptiVLM Vault Balance Database Upgrade

-If OptiVLM Carrier Web requires a database schema change, there will be an SQL upgrade script produced in the liquibase output directory (defined earlier in <application-path>/WEB-INF/classes/VaultBalance.properties file).
-This will be in the form of SQL queries.
-Please run all queries in that file using SQLplus or an SQL tool of your choice.
+If OptiVLM Carrier Web needs a database schema change, there will be an SQL upgrade script produced in the Liquibase output directory (defined earlier in <application-path>/WEB-INF/classes/VaultBalance.properties file).
+This will be in the form of SQL queries. kindly run all queries in that file using SQLplus or an SQL tool of your choice.
 Remember to commit changes.

-For the first time to install CarrierWeb with the SQL script generated by Liquibase, please add following query and run it before execute any of the query from the script:
+To install Carrier Web using SQL script generated by Liquibase for the first time, kindly add the following query and run it before executing any of the queries from the script:

 SET define off;

-Warning: This should only be carried out by a system administrator or database administrator as incorrect use the SQL application could cause corruption of the data.
+Warning: This should only be carried out by a system administrator or database administrator as incorrect use of the SQL application could cause corruption of the data.

 OptiVLM Vault Balance Customization